-IJ

-"India's growing economy and willingness to adopt new reforms has invited major investments to India, which has led to the entry of new airline launch of new destinations by existing airlines and cargo services where joint multi-lateral agreement will open up the doors to many trade opportunities between the countries as both the countries are highly engaged in export and import process.
-Also, the landmark agreement between the UAE and India will enable business to transact directly in their own currencies by eliminating the role of middle currency 'Dollar'

-and will ease air freight business," further explains Asaf.
+Sam Katgara DDP Trailblazer 2015 & Partner, Jeena & Co UAE air cargo market is growing due to their government's policy of extremely low taxes on reexports, which constitutes over 47 per cent of their total exports where joint multi-lateral agreement will open up the doors to many trade opportunities between the countries as both the countries are highly engaged in export and import process.
+Also, the landmark agreement between the UAE and India will enable business to transact directly in their own currencies by eliminating the role of middle currency 'Dollar' 丌 and will ease air freight business," further explains Asaf.
 "With India playing a vital role in the export of a variety of commodities worldwide, choosing the right mode of transportation is very essential as most of the goods exported are not only time sensitive but are also significantly higher in value terms.
 Having said that, just in time manufacturing coupled with global outsourcing business model has seen a push in the demand for the air cargo business in India.
 From the top export items of FY 2015 listed by India's Ministry of Commerce and Industry, commodities like pearls, precious and semiprecious stones, gold, drug formulations, motor vehicles and cars, cotton fabrics and readymade garments predominantly use air cargo as a medium of transportation.
 India's top export destinations for 2015 include the US (\$42.4 billion) followed by UAE (\$33 billion), Hong Kong (\$13.5 billion) and China (\$12 billion)," tells Thakkar.
 Sharing the opportunities lying ahead, Katgara says, "India-UAE airfreight volume is growing at more than six per cent annually.
 The overall airfreight volume stands at 3.68 lakhs MT in 2017.
 Demand from industries like perishables, engineering goods and spares, electronics, leather goods, pharmaceuticals and textiles, etc. have increased substantially for export to UAE.
 Similarly, UAE's edible fats and oil, salt, dates and electrical machinery have huge demand in India."

-Learning from UAE

-"There are many things to be learnt, especially the ease of doing business, the trust environment, the easy movement between air and sea cargo, the facility creation before the volumes, the training imparted to the workforce and the usage of technology, to name a few," notifies Shah.

-Explaining further, Raha adds, "The UAE airlines knows how to capture big and formidable market and they do indepth study of their markets before investing and marketing their product virtually with sheer precise marketable pricing policies.
+Learning from UAE "There are many things to be learnt, especially the ease of doing business, the trust environment, the easy movement between air and sea cargo, the facility creation before the volumes, the training imparted to the workforce and the usage of technology, to name a few," notifies Shah.
+Explaining fur ther, Raha adds, "The UAE airlines knows how to capture big and formidable market and they do indepth study of their markets before investing and marketing their product virtually with sheer precise marketable pricing policies.
 I don't think we can learn from the UAE freight forwarding industry because it is by default a better equipped industry due to UAE's governments business friendly and ease of doing business policies.
-We have much better skill to deal with various natural and statutory impediments and challenges."

-"UAE air cargo communities have come this far due to many of the reasons which are yet to be adopted by others like, their usage of smart technologies.
-They not only select appropriate modes of carriage, but also design and implement turnkey warehousing and distribution processes based on time/ cost relationships. applications reliable just-in-time delivery techniques. which effectively reduce the lead-times, minimise storage costs which improve cash-flow.
-Also, paratively their air cargo frequencies are higher to the most economically important destinations that improve the quality of service, such as reliability, punctuality and quality of the travel experience," advises Asaf.
+We have much better skill to deal with various natural and statutory impediments "UAE air cargo communities have come this far due to many of the reasons which are yet to be adopted by others like, their usage of smart technologies.
+They not only select appropriate modes of carriage, but also design and implement turnkey warehousing and distribution processes based on time/ cost relationships.
+The applications of reliable just-in-time deliverv techniques. which effectively reduce the lead-times, minimise storage costs which improve cash-flow.
+Also, comparatively their air cargo frequencies are higher to the most economically important destinations that improve the quality of ser- Challenges Certain stringent quality controls in edible items import rules by UAE Government and Customs ✓ Qatar dispute Getting credit and resolving insolvency cases while trading with UAE and challenges."

-Emirates followed by Etihad, Air Arabia have transformed their airports as hub's in view of Indian passenger movement and cargo.
-What we need in India for air logistics to transform our sector to surpass facilities at other airports is India's first air cargo hub and real cargo village away from airports and that is what we expect now at Navi Mumbai International Airport," informs Thakkar.

-"Various initiatives like e-freight service by Emirates, Cargo Connect Loyalty Programme for freight forwarders by Etihad Cargo and It Forward by Aramex, taken by UAE-based airlines and freight forwarders has benefitted the entire industry," apprises Katgara.

-Challenges

-- Certain stringent quality controls in edible items import rules by UAE Government and Customs - Qatar dispute - Getting credit and resolving insolvency cases while trading with UAE

 Driven By Innovation

-Automatic Doors and Loading Bay Solutions
+Automatic Doors and Loading Bay Solutions The first choice in WAREHOUSE LOADING Solution Needs